 Ph.D. students from any program may apply, provided they meet the following criteria:

-- Previously served as an NTAC Workshop Leader (formerly known as the TAF program) and/or participated in the Teaching Certificate Program.
+- Previously served as an NTAC Workshop Leader and/or participated in the Teaching Certificate Program.

 - Taught at least two quarters at Northwestern (either as a teaching assistant or instructor).

 - Fully funded with a full tuition scholarship and stipend for the 2014-15 academic year.